evgenyneu/tarpan/docs/file_names.md

 In order to change the location of the summary file, supply `info_path` parameter to any of Tarpan's function.
-For example, here is how to create the tree plot at  `~/tarpan/analysis/model1/normal.png` location in your user's home directory.
+For example, here is how to create a tree plot at  `~/tarpan/analysis/model1/normal.png` location in your user's home directory.

 ```Python